Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Methodology

 \subsubsection{Difference Detector}

-The Difference Detector is used in the final stage of the Difference Area Generator.
-This module determines whether there are differences between the bounding box regions of the image pair.
-For a given bounding box, we first crop two sub-images from both images A and B based on it.
-These two sub-images are then filtered through the Image Similarity Filter and the bounding box is considered effective only if the difference is significant enough.
+The Difference Detector determines whether there are differences between the bounding box regions of the two images.
+Based on a given bounding box, we first crop two sub-images from both image A and image B. The two sub-images are then filtered through the Image Similarity Filter and the bounding box is considered effective only if the difference is significant enough.
 After processing all bounding boxes, we use the IoU method to filter out overlapping bounding boxes.
 Only the bounding boxes with a higher degree of difference are retained.
-The remaining bounding boxes are the effective bounding boxes ultimately outputted by the Difference Area Generator.